-Between 2015 and 2016, the same survey saw an increase of 5% in the number of respondents who prefer using credit cards as their payment method.
+Between 2015 and 2016, the same survey saw an increase of 5% in the number of respondents who prefer using credit cards as their payment method and especially when it comes to business credit cards for travel.
 Between 2015 and 2016, the preference for debit cards plunged by 6%.
 Credit card utilisation is increasingly popular for customers across the board.
 For example, travel and tourism, restaurants and grocery shopping, clothing stores, department stores and high-end purchases are typically conducted with credit cards.

 This provides interesting data for SMBs seeking to adopt credit card processing systems on their POS terminals.
 The study concluded that debit card utilization is prevalent at discount stores, gas stations, and supermarkets.
 Credit cards dominate at department stores, and dine-in restaurants.
 Cash is particularly prevalent at coffee shops, fast-food restaurants, and to a lesser degree discount stores.

 While these changes are notable at traditional retail outlets, POS terminals etc, digital wallets are having a hard time gaining widespread acceptance.
 Only 25% of SMB’s currently accept digital wallets, 36% of merchants on the retail side accept digital wallets, and 56% of big corporations now accept mobile wallet payments.
 The most interesting development in recent years has been the trend towards utilizing credit cards as the sole method of payment.
 In 2015, some 52% of respondents indicated that they paid off their credit cards in full every month, up 11% from the FINRA 2009 study.

 Is There a Move Towards Greater Acceptance of Credit Cards with Businesses?